 - You have not taken the TABE or provided proof of exemption.

 - You have not had an advising session with PSAV advisor.

 - You have completed 50% of your program courses and have not satisfied the VPI co-requisite course requirements.

 See a PSAV advisor or Workforce Assessment Advisor to complete your application process.

 This program is eligible for Financial Aid.

 Some students entering this program are required to take the TABE test.
 All are required to meet with an advisor prior to registration.
-For more information on the TABE, admissions procedures or program information please email advisor Mikayel Ishmael or call 561-868-3557.
+For more info on the TABE, admissions procedures or program info please email advisor Mikayel Ishmael or call (561) 868-3557.